The Ocean at the End of the Lane

 Returning to his childhood home, a man finds himself standing beside the pond of the old Sussex farmhouse where he used to play.
 He’s transported to his 12th birthday when his remarkable friend Lettie claimed it wasn’t a pond, but an ocean – a place where everything is possible…

-The production contains the following physical effects; high intensity lighting and strobe, haze and smoke, pyrotechnics, loud sound, and blackouts.
+Age Guidance: 12+ yrs.
+This production contains the following physical effects; high intensity lighting and strobe, haze and smoke, pyrotechnics, loud sound, and blackouts.
+The production contains moments that some people may find frightening, including references to death.
+We always recommend individual discretion alongside the age guidance.
+For more information, click here.

 BSL Interpreted by Emma Jane Heap | Fri 23 Dec at 7:30pm | Sun 8 Jan at 2pm